maozj6/LTL-RNN/README.md

   This dataset contains short-term pedestrian trajectories and is used for initial experiments.

 - [NCLT Dataset](https://robots.engin.umich.edu/nclt/)
-  This dataset provides long-term pedestrian trajectories and is used for extended predictions and evaluations.
+  This dataset provides long-term trajectories and is used for extended predictions and evaluations.

 Make sure to place the downloaded datasets in the appropriate directories as specified in the scripts or preprocessing instructions.